Who We Are

 Entering Student Pre-Orientation Program

-BSI Pre-Orientation is our not-to-be missed signature event, held each fall semester during the week prior to college-wide student orientation.
-The core program sessions feature social and cultural components to strengthen students’ understanding of themselves within the context of Black and African American traditions.
+Students' Berklee journey begins with the Black Scholars Initiative Pre-Orientation Program, which is held each year prior to the start of the college-wide fall student orientation.
+This program features sessions ranging from social and cultural topics to performance and community-building activities, always aiming to strengthen students’ understanding of themselves within Black and African American traditions.

 Academic Year Programs and Events